The essential A-Z of Italian Cinema

 Antonioni, Michelangelo: Antonioni was born in Ferrara in 1912, and became a fashionable director in the 60s.
-He is also celebrated as an author, a screenwriter and painter and is considered one of the most essential figures in the history of Italian cinema.
+He is also celebrated as an author, a screenwriter and painter and is considered one a real Italian cinema master.
 His most famous film was Blow Up, made in London in 1967, starring David Hemmings and Vanessa Redgrave.
 This film and Zabriskie Point, made in the USA in 1970, are somewhat overblown depictions of the psychedelic culture of the 60s.
 Considered pretty over the top and audacious for the time, both had issues with censorship in the less libertarian Italy of the 1960s.

 Benigni, Roberto: Excitable Benigni won an Oscar for his performance in La Vita è Bella (Life is Beautiful) in 1997, becoming the first actor to win for a non-English speaking role.
 He was also the only other actor, apart from Laurence Olivier, to direct himself in the winning role, and only the fifth to win for a comedy role.